iai-group/cis-res-gen-challenges/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+This repository provides resources developed within the following article:

+> W. Łajewska, K. Balog, D. Spina, and J. Trippas. **Can Users Detect Biases or Factual Errors in Generated Responses in Conversational Information-Seeking?** In: Proceedings of the 2024 Annual International ACM SIGIR Conference on Research and Development in Information Retrieval in the Asia Pacific Region (SIGIR-AP ’24).
+ACM.
+Tokyo, Japan.
+December 2024.
+[10.1145/3673791.3698409](https://doi.org/10.1145/3673791.3698409)

 ## Summary

 Information-seeking dialogues span a wide range of questions, from simple factoid to complex queries that require exploring multiple facets and viewpoints.
 When performing exploratory searches in unfamiliar domains, users may lack background knowledge and struggle to verify the system-provided information, making them vulnerable to misinformation.
 We investigate the limitations of response generation in conversational information-seeking systems, highlighting potential inaccuracies, pitfalls, and biases in the responses.
 The study addresses the problem of *query answerability* and the challenge of *response incompleteness*.
 Our user studies explore how these issues impact user experience, focusing on users' ability to identify biased, incorrect, or incomplete responses.
 We design two crowdsourcing tasks to assess user experience with different system response variants, highlighting critical issues to be addressed in future conversational information-seeking research.
 Our analysis reveals that, from a user perspective, it is easier to detect response incompleteness than query answerability.
 However, user satisfaction is only associated with factual correctness, and not with diversity.